RicardoWood/PSAdminConsole/README.md

 # PSAdminConsole
-PSAdmin Console - Remote Control of your Application
+PeopleSoft Admin Console - Remote Control of your Application